Etouke-22/Batch_B083-Week1--Cybersecurity-Lab-Setup/README.md

 - Connection Type: NAT Network
 - Network: "NatNetwork"
 - Adapter Type: Intel PRO/1000 MT Desktop

 ![image alt](https://github.com/Sama-41/Cybersecurity-Lab-Setup/blob/main/Screenshot_3.png?raw=true)

 # Step 5: Configure Kali Linux Network
+Start the Kali Linux virtual machine and inspect its network configuration.

+The laboratory uses a private IPv4 configuration similar to:

+IP address: 10.0.0.2
+Subnet mask: 255.255.255.0
+Default gateway: 10.0.0.1
+DNS server: 8.8.8.8

+The exact procedure for entering these values may depend on the version of Kali Linux and the network-management software being used.
+After making the configuration changes, reconnect the network or restart the relevant networking service if necessary.
+A consistent IP address makes the machine easier to identify when completing later laboratory exercises.

 ![image alt]()

+# Step 6 – Create a Baseline Snapshot
+Once Kali Linux has been configured and tested, create a VirtualBox snapshot.

+Give the snapshot a descriptive name, such as:

+Clean Kali - Network Setup

+This snapshot represents the working state of the laboratory immediately after the initial setup.

+If a later experiment modifies the operating system or networking configuration, the VM can be returned to this known-good state instead of rebuilding the environment from the beginning.